Chico Mendes: Changes within the Brazilian government

-The years after Mendes’ murder also saw a focus on Mendes’ personal advocacy projects.
-One of Mendes’ main ideas, and a lasting impact of his life and activism, is Brazil's extractive reserves - forest land set aside by the Brazilian government to be managed cooperatively by locals, who keep it healthy while gathering its rubber, nuts, and other products to sell.
+The years after Mendes' murder also saw a focus on his personal advocacy projects.
+One of Mendes' main ideas, and a lasting impact of his life and activism, is Brazil's extractive reserves - forest land set aside by the Brazilian government to be managed cooperatively by locals, who keep it healthy while gathering its rubber, nuts, and other products to sell.
 These extractive reserves are funded in part by the World Bank, which once financed roads to make the Amazon easier to cut down.
-Their change of heart can be attributed to Mendes’s in-person, extensive lobbying of the organisation.
+Their change of heart can be attributed to Mendes’s in-person, extensive lobbying of the organization.
 Following the increased pressure by the international community in the wake of the violence, the Brazilian government agreed to create extractive reserves and to demarcate Indian lands.
 The increased local support for Mendes’ activism also saw several of Mendes’ co-campaigners elected to important government offices over the next decade, which created a more receptive environment for legislation protecting the Amazon forests.
 Furthermore, The Brazilian government has declared him Patron of the Brazilian Environment.
 Institutions have been named after him, including the main state agency in charge of conservation – the Instituto Chico Mendes de Conservação da Biodiversidade.